 The school will sponsor mixers (when possible) to which all members of the student body are invited.
 Those students who have office referrals may not be allowed to come to the mixer.
-Identification cards or some form of identification may be checked at mixers to verify that you are a John R. Wooden Middle School student.
+School issued identification cards will be REQUIRED to purchase tickets for school mixers.
+These will be used to verify that you are a John R. Wooden Middle School student.
+Entrance into mixers will NOT be allowed without proper identification.
 STUDENTS CANNOT LEAVE THE BUILDING AND RETURN TO THE MIXER.
 If the mixer is scheduled for an evening time, students can, of course, leave after school and return for the mixer.